 Oftentimes, these types of education solutions are restricted.
-There may be stipulations attached to them such as availability only full-time basis.
+There may be stipulations attached to them such as requiring students to be available on a full-time basis.

-Things to consider with bridge programs?
-Firstly, the study options are limited.
-Universities, community colleges or technical schools may not allow you to study part-time or for you to earn your nursing degree online.
-If this is the case, you'll have to make necessary arrangements to support yourself while you're attending classes.
-This might mean leaving your current job, or doubling up your schedule and taking night classes.
+Some universities, community colleges, or technical schools may not allow you to study part-time or for you to earn your nursing degree online.
+If this is the case, you'll have to make the necessary arrangements to support yourself while you're attending classes.
+This might mean leaving your current job, or doubling up your schedule, and taking night classes.

-Your financial situation and personal commitments will have a large influence on your ability to fully participate in a Bridge Program, but for those who are truly passionate about becoming a nurse practitioner, the temporary sacrifices prove worthwhile in the long term.
+Your financial situation and personal commitments will have a large influence on your ability to fully participate in a bridge program.
+However, for those who are truly passionate about becoming a nurse practitioner, the temporary sacrifices prove worthwhile in the long term.

 The Internet provides millions of students the chance to study and earn their degrees or certification without having to rearrange their entire lives to attend on-site classes.
-Below you'll find two universities that offer 100 percent online Nursing Practitioner Bridge Programs.
+Below you'll find universities that offer online nursing practitioner bridge programs.

 Since 1977, Keiser University has maintained a practical, hands-on approach to career-focused education to help our students achieve their personal and professional goals.
 Our student-ce...ProgramsNursing, Accelerated BSNNursing, MSNNurse Anesthesia Practice, DNAP CompletionNursing, ASNBachelor of Science in Nursing (FastTrack)Accelerated Bachelor of Science in NursingNursing, RN to BSNNursing, MSN - Family Nurse PractitionerNursing, FastTrack BSN

 - Location - Corpus Christi, TX, US 78414